Sutton Grammar School: Other

-The officer team of the CCF is headed by David Hobbs, an ex-head cadet and ex-head boy.
-The CCF is under the leadership of this officer team and an annually appointed cadet corporal major (srmy section) and cadet warrant officer (RAF section) from the ranks of the sixth form cadets.
-The head of the RAF section has long been SGiles Peter Benedict Marshall, a teacher at the school.

-In the late 1990s, sponsored by the Blues and Royals of the Household Cavalry, the srmy section of the CCF began to admit girls from Nonsuch High School for Girls and, in 2007, the RAF section followed suit.

-The CCF celebrated its centenary in 2016 at the Royal Air Force Club, a London gentlemen's club.

-As of 2016, the CCF is the most popular extracurricular activity at the school, with around 300 cadets from year 9 to Upper Sixth from both the school and Nonsuch High School for Girls.

-The Old Suttonians Cadet Association, which is affiliated to the Old Suttonians Association, enables ex-cadets to stay in contact with each other.

-Old Suttonians Association
+Old Suttonians and Freemasonry

 Old boys of the school are known as "Old Suttonians" (often abbreviated to "Old Sutts") and use the post-nominal letters "OS".
 The Old Suttonians Association is the membership group for old boys of the school.

-The sssociation was founded as the Old Suttonians Football Club in 1906, and soon after as the Old Suttonians Association in 1909.
+The association was founded as the Old Suttonians Football Club in 1906, and soon after as the Old Suttonians Association in 1909.
 Both were formed by a master of the school, S A Birks.
 2006, therefore, saw the one-hundredth anniversary of the Old Suttonians Football Club, whilst the association itself celebrated its centenary in 2009.
 The Old Suttonians Cadet Association marked its tenth anniversary in the same year.

 The Association runs an annual reunion dinner in September of each year and, on a more intermittent basis, reunions for the various year groups, most recently for those at the school under the headmastership of E H Hensley or J A Cockshutt.
 In 2015, a lunch was held at the Royal Air Force Club to mark G D Ironside's 25th anniversary as headmaster, at which many Old Suttonians were present.

 Subscribing Old Suttonians receive a copy of the school's annual publication, The Suttonian.

 There are seven clubs affiliated to the Association: